ThibauldBraet/thibauldbraet.github.io/pages/Housing.md

 subtitle: Housing in NYC
 ---

 When looking for housing, people want to buy as cheap as possible, a large area to live on and if it is possible with a view on Central Park.
-Achieving all of these is of course not possible
+Achieving all of these is of course not possible.
+This webpage gives an overview of the most important metrics to consider when looking for a house in NYC and how each region of NYC scores on this metric.
+When looking for a house, people care most about the quality price ratio, measured in the area to live in and the price you have to pay for the property.
+The neighbourhood to live in is important as well but this is measured by other metrics like education and crime rates, described in the other webpages

 ### Price per Gross Square Feet